Team-Rebirth/Lethal-Rebirth/README.md

 Two things are required:

 - The game [Lethal Company](https://store.steampowered.com/app/1966720/Lethal_Company/)
-- An approved mod management system ([Gale](https://kesomannen.com/gale) is recommended for efficiency)
+- An approved mod management system:
+  - [Gale](https://kesomannen.com/gale) is recommended for efficiency.
+  - [r2modman](https://r2modman.com) is a valid alternative.

 Acquisition is simple.
 [Download the package from Thunderstore](https://thunderstore.io/c/lethal-company/p/Rebirth/Lethal_Rebirth/) as you would any standard modification.
 Initiation will be immediate.